-This morning, proceed to the Winter Palace to visit the legendary Hermitage Museum, where you marvel at the vast collection of art, antiquities, jewelry and sculpture.
-Return aboard for an early dinner, followed by an evening performance of traditional Russian ballet.
+This morning, proceed to the Winter Palace to visit the legendary Hermitage Museum, where you can marvel at the vast collection of art, antiquities, jewelry and sculpture.
+Return on board for an early dinner, followed by an evening performance of traditional Russian ballet.

 Please note all departure dates are listed in the enquiry form.

 Extend your stay, pre or post cruise, with these great value cruise extensions!
 Simply give our award winning team a call for full details on 0800 810 8220

 - 2 Nights post cruise stay in Moscow from only £399pp

 - 3 Nights pre cruise stay in Helsinki from only £699pp

 - 2 Nights pre cruise stay in St Petersburg from only £299pp